Log in

 It's the path the school system teaches.

-But having a 9-5 means having a boss and trading 40 hours each week for money.
+But having a 9-5 and a boss means trading 40 hours each week for money.

 Making more money often means getting promoted.